 - Manage the media.
 This can have a significant impact on your reputation.

 How a real estate client handles a crisis could mean the difference between peace of mind on the one hand and disaster and chaos on the other.
-Crisis management involves being prepared by having a clear plan in place as well as having the resources to execute the plan.
+Successful crisis management involves being prepared by having a clear plan in place as well as having the resources to execute the plan.
 With comprehensive Real Estate Umbrella insurance, an insured will have the protection needed to address his/her liability risks as well as Crisis Response coverage to provide several important resources to manage a crisis effectively.
 Crisis Response coverage coverage pays the costs to secure the scene, crisis management firm/PR fees, funeral costs for affected persons, temporary living costs for affected persons, emergency transport costs and other approved expenses.